Digital Transformation in Rwanda’s TVET Sector: CREATE Project Approach

 Read More

 TRAIDE Rwanda, supported by the Dutch embassy, conducted a comprehensive study of Rwanda’s cooking landscape.
-The findings revealed that in Rwanda, Traditional biomass remains the primary source of cooking for 98% of households.
-This dependence has threatening consequences for health, the economy and the environment.
-Learn more about a project that is providing a clean…
+The findings revealed that in Rwanda, traditional biomass remains the primary source of cooking for 98% of households.
+This dependence has threatening consequences for health, the economy, and the environment.
+Indoor air pollution from cooking fires excessively harms women and…

 Read More

 Rwandan farmers struggle to produce high-quality ware potatoes, suitable for processing or market sale.
-This issue stems largely from the use of poor quality seeds.
-Ideally farmers need a steady supply of good seeds with varieties suited to the local climate and resistant to disease Read more about the Potato Impact Alliance poised to solve…
+This issue stems largely from the use of poor-quality seeds.
+Ideally, farmers need a steady supply of good seeds with varieties suited to the local climate and resistant to disease.
+To achieve the desired quantity and quality of seeds, seed multiplication…

 Read More